zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 ## Postscriptum

 While I was preparing the article, DuckDB released a data lake solution called [DuckLake](https://duckdb.org/2025/05/27/ducklake.html), where they create data lake house management layer built on SQL.
 It looks like an amazing solution but not for the problem we have.
 I considered including that solution in the article -that's why I was late to publish, but the simple nature of Wazuh archive logs, where everything is in the `full_log` field, does not require the complexity overhead.
 It would have worked great if all the logs were parsed and converted to JSON properly though.
 Therefore, it is not used as is.
 But you can give it a try.

+I am not an expert on DuckDB's [Friendly SQL](https://duckdb.org/docs/stable/sql/dialect/friendly_sql.html) dialect, so I did my best.
+I am open for suggestions on improving the queries, especially the recursive process tree solution.
+I am optimistic that there's an iterative way for that.
+{: .notice--info}